Lettings policy

 • are ineligible for an offer of council accommodation due to their immigration status

-5.1.10 In certain circumstances, the council will recognise cumulative need where a household has more than one distinct assessed need which falls in Band A. This need is termed Band A+.
+6.1.10 In certain circumstances, the council will recognise cumulative need where a household has more than one distinct assessed housing need arising from two or more distinct sets of circumstances which gives them Band A priority for two or more distinct causal reasons.
+This need is termed Band A+.
 Where this is the case, such customers will be considered as in greater need than other customers in Band A.

 An award of Band A or Band B will normally be made from the date the housing needs assessment is completed.
 Cumulative priority awards will be dated from the date the customer was assessed as being in cumulative need.